semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 #### On GitHub

 If your Jenkins instance is configured to manage webhooks automatically on GitHub, these steps are not necessary.
 To check the settings and view the webhook URL, go to **Manage Jenkins > Configure System > GitHub**.
-Expand the <question icon> next to **GitHub Server** to find the webhook URL, and check the configuration to see if hooks are managed automatically.
+Expand the <i class="fa-solid fa-circle-question"></i> next to **GitHub Server** to find the webhook URL, and check the configuration to see if hooks are managed automatically.

 1. Visit `https://github.com/<namespace>/<project>/settings/hooks`.
 2. Click **Add Webhook**.